adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

 The new features in `C++20/23` enable powerful compile-time manipulations even for non-literal types.
 The techniques shown allow efficient conversion of `std::string` into `std::string_view`, reducing runtime costs.

 Especially in performance-critical applications, compile-time programming can provide significant advantages.
 The ability to process strings efficiently at compile time opens up exciting optimization possibilities – not only for logging but also for many other areas of modern C++ development.

+## Footnote

+[^1]:

+### What are Literal Types?

+A literal type in C++ is a type that can be used in a constexpr context, meaning inside constant expressions.
+This includes:
+* Built-in types such as int, char, double, bool, and nullptr_t
+* Enumerations (enum and enum class)
+* Pointer types to literal types, including const and nullptr_t pointers
+* Pointers to members of literal types
+* `Literal classes`[^2].

+[^2]:

+### Requirements for a class to be a literal class

+1. All non-static members must be literals.